 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 - The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
-Students should submit to the registrar, dean, provost, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Director of Re-Enrollment, dean, provost, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask the College to amend a record that they believe is inaccurate or misleading.
 They should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
 This right to amendment does not include a grade assigned by an instructor for a course; although not covered by FERPA, Centenary has a procedure outlined in the catalogue explaining the student's right to due process for challenging grades.